-Seth Taylor begins his second year as an assistant to Head Coach Kristen St. Clair.
+The 2013 season will be Seth Taylor's fourth year as an assistant to Head Coach Kristen St. Clair.

 Before coming to CBU, Taylor has spent two seasons as an assistant women's soccer coach at Ohio Dominican University in Columbus, Ohio.
 While there, the Panthers were a combined 23-7-6, spent time in the NAIA Top 25 and narrowly missed out on an NAIA National Tournament berth in 2009, losing in penalty kicks in the Association of Independent Institution finals to Cal State San Marcos.